 Measuring 375 litres - the same as the non-ST - the boot should be big enough for most owners, and it's roughly on a par with the Golf GTD.
 If you need more space, the Skoda Octavia vRS boasts a massive boot, while the 420 litres on offer in the hardcore Civic Type R might also come as a surprise.
 Or, you could choose the Ford Focus ST Estate, with a 600-litre boot.

-While some may miss the trademark centre-exit exhaust of old ST's, Ford has switched to twin exhaust pipes at either side of the bumper to make it possible to tow trailers with the ST. Petrolhead caravanners should be delighted, especially with decent maximum towing capacities of 1,600kg for the petrol and 1,800kg if they can find a low-mileage diesel.
+While some may miss the trademark centre-exit exhaust of the old ST, Ford has switched to twin exhaust pipes at either side of the bumper to make it possible to tow trailers with the ST. Petrolhead caravanners should be delighted, especially with decent maximum towing capacities of 1,600kg for the petrol and 1,800kg if they can find a low-mileage diesel.
 A towbar costs £600.